tv2/casparcg-cliptool/README.md

 While enabled two new fields will be shown, allowing the user to set a desired X and Y size in pixels.

 <img src="docs/images/scaling.png">

+## General

+### Recovery

+Should Cliptool lose connection to CasparCG at some point, and then regain connection, it will resend the play commands.
+If a channel is already playing something, Cliptool will skip that channel, to not disturb what is playing.

+On startup of Cliptool, Cliptool will update its indicated playing and loaded files, according to what CasparCG is currently playing/has loaded.
+Because of this, should Cliptool crash or otherwise restart, and a change to what is playing on CasparCG be done in the meantime, then Cliptool will update accordingly on startup.
+This means that the selected or loaded file indicator will update in Cliptool, if CasparCG is sent a command from outside, during Cliptools downtime.

+### Touch Support

+Cliptool has support for Touch, allowing the user to change the active tab by swiping left and right in the main area, where files are being displayed.
+If space is limited such that the [header](#header) or [tabs](#channels--outputs) have become scrollable, these will also be scrollable via touch.

+Take care not to swipe too far, as the browsers' in-built swipe actions are not disabled by Cliptool.
+For instance, on Google Chrome, swiping left or right will act as going backward (left) or forward (right) in the tabs history.
+Other browsers likely have similar actions on swipe.

 ## Noteworthy Packages